jimenasegurabejar/jimenasegura/README.md

-Now, I'm creating a research lab creating the foundational models for the new era of physical intelligence.
+Now, I'm creating **Physis Labs** the foundational models for the new era of physical intelligence.